 I found two dishes I liked here in particular and kind of found myself in a rut.

 “Cao lau.”
 A Hoi An specialty.
 Pork, greens and thick, brown noodles similar to Japanese soba noodles.
 This is served all over Hoi An and varies wildly.
 I had a back alley, single light bulb meal (hence unphotographable) that was sprinkled with nuts.

 This, my friends, is banh mi nirvana.
 Glorious, wretched indulgence.
 Fans of Anthony Bourdain’s old show No Reservations may recognize this handheld, edible orgasm as it was prominently featured during his second Vietnam show.
 Let’s see, there’s pâté paste, two or three kinds of pork, strips of solid pâté, tomatoes, cucumbers, chilli sauce, mystery sauce, other unidentifiable stuff, a green onion and a fried egg!
 Holy mother of Buddha, it was ethereal.
-I ate three of these in about 24 hours.
+I ate four of these in about 24 hours.

 Deep fried, breaded fish soup, found at a back alley stall with kindergarten tables and chairs and scooters whizzing by inches from our elbows.
 Again, nothing extravagant, just the everyday stuff you find littered on every street and down otherwise uninviting alleys.

 “Bun cha.”
 This is a ridiculously super-sized portion of bun cha, a Hanoi signature dish.
 Grilled pork, noodles, herbs and a fish sauce broth all combined in a bowl to one’s taste.
 There’s also a side of pork egg rolls.